Telefonica/cross-confluence-tools/components/confluence-sync/README.md

 #### `ConfluenceSyncPages`

-This class is the main class of the library.
+The main class of the library.
 It receives a configuration object with the following properties:

 * `url`: URL of the Confluence instance.
 * `personalAccessToken`: Personal access token to authenticate in Confluence.